ruby-amqp/amqp/README.md

 ## How to use AMQP gem with Ruby on Rails, Merb, Sinatra and other web frameworks ##

-We cover this subject for multiple Ruby application servers in [Connecting to the broker guide](http://bit.ly/kFCVQU), take a look and let us know what wasn't clear.
+We cover Web application integration for multiple Ruby Web servers in [Connecting to the broker guide](http://bit.ly/kFCVQU).